 Can I have the value of the CTF paid into my bank account?

 Yes.
-We will require proof of who you are, which maybe a passport, provisional or full driving licence, student card or a letter you have received from HMRC (e.g. informing you of your National Insurance number).
+We will require proof of who you are, which maybe a passport, provisional or full driving licence, birth certificate or a letter you have received from HMRC (e.g. informing you of your National Insurance number).
 We will also require a copy of a bank statement in your name showing the bank details where the payment is to be made (sort code – six digits; and account number – eight digits) – please note we can only pay money into a bank account in your name.

 Can I have the value of the CTF paid to me by cheque?

 Yes.
 If you cannot provide identification documents and/or bank details, we can pay you by cheque, which we will post to the registered address we have for you.
 If you have changed address you will need to provide a document with proof of your new address when requesting the payment.
 This can be a letter from HMRC informing you about your CTF.
 Please note we can only make the cheque payable to you.